sendgrid/sendgrid-oai/CONTRIBUTING.md

 ### Please use our Bug Report Template

-In order to make the process easier, we've included a [sample bug report template](https://github.com/sendgrid/sendgrid-oai/.github/ISSUE_TEMPLATE) (borrowed from [Ghost](https://github.com/TryGhost/Ghost/)).
-The template uses [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown/) for formatting.
+In order to make the process easier, we've included a [sample bug report template](ISSUE_TEMPLATE.md).

 <a name="creating-a-pull-request"></a>
 ## Creating a Pull Request